andrew-wilkes/godot-chess/README.md

 The test scene should also, terminate the sub-process of the UDP Server which in turn should terminate it's sub-process of the engine.

-Now there is a `src/engine/TestChessEngine.tscn` to test the actual engine and extends an `Engine` class that finds the files rather than using the export vars to get the file paths.
+Now there is a `src/engine/TestChessEngine.tscn` to test the actual engine that instantiates an `Engine` scene that finds the files rather than using the export vars to get the file paths.

 A utility such as **Htop** is useful to monitor running processes.
 They may be displayed in a Tree, killed, and searched for.